MohamedMahmoudsh/Signal-Project/README.md

 ## Preprocessing Steps
 In our data we have alot of disease , but we need to focus on Normal case and Sinus Bradycardia.

-### First we need to undestand what is the sinus Bradycardia
-Bradycardia is a slower than normal heart rate.
-A normal adult resting heart rate is between 60 – 100 beats per minute (bpm).
-If you have bradycardia, your heart beats fewer than 60 times a minute.
 ![download](https://github.com/MohamedMahmoudsh/Signal-Project/assets/113555799/6dc14a2d-056b-4f6f-9899-6e5002492f98)

 ### Our finding about preprocessing